 Based on these results, we found that Dask is currently not suitable for large-scale data processing workloads.
 We further validated with 3rd party Dask experts to confirm that our code follows standard Dask dataframe practices.
 Further optimization can deliver an additional 2-3x speed increase, but would break the code away from standard Pandas semantics and is not trivial to implement for anyone who is not a Dask expert.
 Since Dask’s architecture is fundamentally similar to Spark (driver-executor task scheduling), we believe that Dask can, at best, match Spark’s performance (after significant development effort) but not Bodo’s.

 Ray is a Python framework for scaling Python workloads, originally developed for reinforcement learning applications.
 Ray can support data processing through the Modin package, which claims to scale Pandas by “changing a single line of code”.
-We tried to run TPC-H queries on Ray/Modin on the same 16 c5n.18xlarge cluster, but it ran out of memory for any dataset larger than 10 GB (even though the cluster has 3 TB of memory).
+We tried to run our workload derived from TPC-H on Ray/Modin on the same 16 c5n.18xlarge cluster, but it ran out of memory for any dataset larger than 10 GB (even though the cluster has 3 TB of memory).
 This is highly unexpected since Modin claims to scale to 1TB+ datasets.
 For the 10 GB dataset, Ray/Modin was slower than Pandas in many cases.
 We checked the Modin logs to ensure it doesn’t fall back to Pandas for large computations (only one query did).